dwsimkins/110-fall2018/README.md

 ## Course Materials and Communication
 There is no required textbook for the course, but there will be an assortment of handouts and online readings that you will receive over the course of the semester.
 They will be uploaded to (or linked from) this Github site.

-We will be using Slack, a group communication tool, for announcements, discussions, and Q&A about class activities and projects.
+We will be using Discord, a group communication tool, for announcements, discussions, and Q&A about class activities and projects.
 We will also be using Google Docs for collaborative note-taking.
 We'll be discussing both of these tools in week 1.

 MyCourses will *only* be used for grading, quizzes, and submission of assignments, not for distribution of materials or communication.
 There will be links in myCourses pointing you to this Github repository and to our class Slack.